Legacy Backup Format Overview

 For image-based, Microsoft Exchange, and VMware backups, the block size is 1 MB.

-You always can run a full backup as well to be able to purge outdated file versions according to the current retention policy settings.
+You always can run a full backup as well to be able to purge outdated file versions according to the regular retention policy settings.
 The backup service cannot delete a previous file version unless a newer full backup is uploaded to the storage, because this version is used for restoring the file.

 Block-level backup is enabled by default in Microsoft Exchange backup type